cse110-fa21-group35/cse110-fa21-group35/admin/meetings/113021-sprint-2-review.md

   - Discussed with Jiawen and Terry about the edit recipe features.
   - Learn how to use rest to modify the code
   - Researched on writing the tests for the edit recipe features.
-  - Getting started on tests to test the website application.
+  - Getting started on tests to test the site application.

 - Logan Ramos
   - Added more to our CI/CD pipeline